brunow/TableKit.m/README.md

 Take the example above. **Item** object contain a property named **title** and **MovieViewCell** contain a **UILabel** called **textLabel** that herself has a property **text** to changed the label text.

+## Migrating form BaseKit CellMapping

+The most biggest change is that classes are now prefixed with TK instead of BK.

 ## ARC

 TableKit is ARC only and require IOS 5.